GE Renewable Energy · UX Design & Systems

 100+ components.
 One intern.
 Twelve weeks.
 I needed a plan.

 Before building, I scoped the full MVP component list across atoms, molecules, organisms, templates, and pages — covering everything from color tokens and typography to data visualization charts, modals, and full page layouts for both Desktop and Mobile.
-This wasn't just a wishlist.
-It was a prioritized roadmap that I used to align engineering and product on what was shipping in the initial release and what came after.
+This wasn't a wishlist.
+It was a prioritized roadmap used to align engineering and product on what was shipping in the initial release and what came after.

 GE REDS Design System — MVP scope